OctopusDeploy/docs/docs/managing-releases/blocking-deployments.md

 Essentially, a blocked release is about blocking progression to undeployed phases, not about deploying to phases you have already started deploying to.
 This allows you to, for example, block deployments to the Production phase due to a problem uncovered in UAT-1, while still deploying to UAT-2 for further analysis.

-## Block Deployment {#BlockingDeployments-BlockDeployment}
+## Block deployment {#BlockingDeployments-BlockDeployment}

-You are able to block a Release of a Project from being used in any future deployments, no matter which phase the Release is currently on.
+You can block a Release of a Project from being used in any future deployments, no matter which phase the Release is currently on.
 This can be done from the release page of the project you're wishing to block.

 ![](images/5865856.png)